EDUCATION

 • Scammers use intimidation and fear.
 They tell you that something terrible is about to happen to get you to send a payment before you have a chance to check out their claims.

 • Scammers use untraceable payment methods.
-They often want payment through money transfer services, cash, re-loadable cards, or gift cards that are nearly impossible to reverse or track.
+They often want payment through money transfer services, cash, re-loadable cards, digital currency, or gift cards that are nearly impossible to reverse or track.

 Identity Theft